Soul Vessels and Tailpipes

 Imagine having no say.
 No voice.
 This is the most important and challenging thing for men to wrap their heads around.

-After that six week marker, you will do what you’re told.
+After six weeks, you will do what you’re told.

-Whether you were raped or whether you were little careless with your birth control.
+Whether you were raped or whether you and your partner were a little careless with your birth control.

 You have no say.